 Swimming with Pigs

-Boat tours to nearby Rose Island let you swim with the famous Bahamian pigs.
-These trips often include beach time, snorkeling, and a relaxed island atmosphere.
+Boat trips to nearby Rose Island offer the chance to swim with the famous Bahamian pigs.
+In addition, many tours include beach time, snorkeling stops, and time to relax by the water.

 Boat Tours